4 Tips to Try if Your Child Doesn’t Like Going to the Dentist

 girl afraid of the dentist and clasping her hands over mouth

 Unless directed otherwise, your child should visit the dentist every six months.
 Regular checkups are key.
-They allow our pediatric dentist to monitor oral development and perform a more thorough cleaning.
+They allow our family dentist to monitor oral development and perform a more thorough cleaning.

 But not all children are enthusiastic about going.
 The dentist’s office can seem like a scary place for a variety of reasons.
 For one, there are new people there that your child doesn’t know.
 There are also dental tools that make loud noises.